What Travel Documents Are Needed?

 Ships sail into an ancient volcanic caldera formed when the volcano erupted in 1500 B.C., and the capital city of Fira sits 1500 feet high on the cliffs overlooking the crater.
 To get from your cruise ship to Fira, you have to take a cable car or walk or ride a donkey up to the top.
 We were told that it was better to ride a donkey up rather than down because they are fed at the bottom and don’t have brakes!
 You can also walk up and down, but it is about 600 steps and you have to use the donkey path.

-There are 2 main shore excursions on Santorini:
+There are two main shore excursions on Santorini:

 - Second is a tour of the ancient archaeological site of Akrotiri, which was preserved under a layer of volcanic ash over 3600 years ago.
 Excavations at the site were begun in 1967 and give visitors a peek at the Minoan period.